-7. Flame Proving / Ignition / Low Heat Operation - The furnace control must prove flame via the flame sensor 5 seconds after the low main gas valve is energized.
+7. Flame Proving / Ignition - The furnace control must prove flame via the flame sensor 5 seconds after the low main gas valve is energized.
 If flame is sensed, burners are on and the igniter cools off.
 If no flame is sensed, the gas valve closes immediately and the inducer continues to run.
 A second trial for ignition (step 6) begins.
 If no flame is sensed on the fifth try for ignition, the furnace control is locked and the red LED will flash 4 times repetitively.
 The thermostat must be opened for at least ten seconds to reset the furnace control after a lock out.
 Otherwise, the furnace will attempt another ignition sequence in 1 hour.

-Low Fire Heat (Stage 1): If flame is present at the end of the trial for ignition time, the control leaves Low main gas valve energized, inducer motor on High speed for the first 15 seconds, and begins the heat blower on delay.
+If flame is present at the end of the trial for ignition time, the control leaves Low main gas valve energized, inducer motor on High speed, and begins the heat blower On delay.
 Control inputs are continuously monitored while the call for heat remains.
-The control will always energize the gas valve on Low fire with the inducer on high speed for the first 15 seconds of any heating cycle and ignores any second stage heat demand.
+The control energizes the inducer on High speed with the gas valve on Low fire for the first 15 seconds of steady heat and ignores any second stage heat demand.
 After this 15 second period, the control switches inducer to Low speed if no second stage demand is present, or attempts to stage to high heat if thermostat W2 terminal is energized.

 - 8. Blower Start-Up After flame is proven, the furnace control energizes the circulating air blower at a very low speed.
-After 30 seconds, the blower will ramp to the airflow selected for heating. - High Heat Staging (with 2 Stage Heat Thermostat) Unit will always start in low heat operation.
-See step 7 for start up sequence.
-After the initial 15 second start up sequence is satisfied, the control will wait for a W2 call from a 2-stage thermostat.
-After a second stage heat demand is present (W2 energized), the gas valve will open to High heat mode increasing the flow of gas to the burners while the inducer and blower motor ramp to high speed.

-- 10. When the thermostat has been satisfied, gas valve is de-energized. - 11.
-The inducer motor is de-energized after a 30 second post purge. - 12.
-The circulating air blower will remain energized for approximately 120-150 seconds after the demand for heat is no longer present. - 13.
+After 30 seconds, the blower will ramp to the airflow selected for heating. - 9.
+High Heat Staging 2 Stage Heat Thermostat.
+Unit will always start in low heat operation with low main gas valve energized, inducer on low speed (see Step 7), and blower on low speed.
+If a second stage heat demand is present (W2 energized), the gas valve will open to High heat mode increasing the flow of gas to the burners, while inducer and blower motor ramp to high speed. - When the thermostat has been satisfied, gas valve is de-energized. - 11.
+The inducer motor is de-energized after a 30 second post purge. - The circulating air blower will remain energized for approximately 120-150 seconds after the demand for heat is no longer present. - 13.
 Abnormal Conditions If a limit switch opens during heating operation the gas valve is de-energized immediately.
 The control de-energizes the induced draft motor and runs the indoor blower motor continuously while the limit switch is open.